aptitudetechnology/InvoicePlane/README.md

 cannot make sure that the app is working 100% correct.
 Also, due to the fact that InvoicePlane is a free and open source software without an income, there are no professional audits of the app yet.

+This fork aims to port the project to Codeigniter 4 using <a href="https://github.com/kenjis/ci3-to-4-upgrade-helper">ci3-to-4-upgrade-helper</a>.

 ---

 ### Quick Installation